 Vibration testing and validation

-By condensing a lifetime of stress and wear into a short period of time, vibration tests can reveal hidden design weaknesses.
+By condensing a lifetime of stress and wear into a short period of time, vibration testing and validation can reveal hidden design weaknesses.
+Vibration testing helps manufacturers to ensure quality, reliability and durability of complete products and their components.

 We need to be sure that products can cope with the shocks and stresses of their service life.
 For example: